 Who Has a Kegger on Christmas Eve?

-Garrett and I spent this last Christmas in Kingman, Arizona with my parents and brother.
-With our own adult-age children scattered across the country, our empty-nesting Christmases come in all varieties these days.
-This year brought us to my parents’ home with me being back to being the kid in the family equation.
+Garrett and I spent this last Christmas in Kingman, Arizona with my parents and my brother.
+With our own adult children scattered across the country, our empty-nesting Christmases come in all varieties these days.
+This year brought us back to my parents’ home — and me back to being the kid in the family equation.

 Flashback.